MooersLab/MooersLab/README.md

 ### Voice In Plus related

-This browser plugin wooks in Google Chrome and Microsoft's Edge.
+This browser plugin works in Google Chrome and Microsoft's Edge.
 It depends on the browser's Speech-to-Text API.
-This APIfd degraded in Google Chrome in the fourth week of March 2024.
-The work-a-round is to switch APIs by using Microsoft Edge.
-The Plus account will be transferred between browsers automatically
+Interactive sessions with it persist for up to 5 to 10 paragraphs, depending on your activity and speed of dictation.
+If you dictate too quickly, you will get ahead of the software and it will hang.
+You might lose text for some of the words you dictated.
+Nonetheless, this software is superior to the Mac dictation software, which will only persist for about three sentences on average because it sends the sound waves to a language model located on a remote server.

 #### Generic
 - [Master basic Voice In commands with interactive Python quiz](https://github.com/MooersLab/voice-in-basics-quiz)